mxre/sealkey/README.md

 Currently the following libraries are neccesary to build sealkey:
  - keyutils
+ - json-c
+ - libefivar
+ - gcrypt can be used as an alternative to openssl, build with `-DUSE_GCRYPT=1`
  - openssl
    `libcrypto` with AES-CBC, RSA and SHA1 support is needed.
 Other implementations like libressl might work too.
- - json-c
- - libefivar
+   Build `-DUSE_OPENSSL=1`, OpenSSL is required only when using TCSD (see below).

 Configuration
 -------------